dan-schel/css-template/README.md

 ## Text

-Text will use color `--color-ink-80` by default with the font size of `--font-size-default`.
+Text will use color `--color-text` by default with the font size of `--font-size-default`.
 All text elements (including headers) will use this default color, and inherit the font of their parent, meaning settings the `font-family`/`font-weight` on the body should apply it to the whole page.

 Some fonts appear too tight or loose in a block paragraph, so `--line-spacing` can be adjusted to make text elements (`<p>`, `<h1>`, etc.) display it with more space without ruining the bottom margin.